NOC-MSM/nemo_cookbook/docs/docs/contributing.md

 - Follow the coding style and conventions used in the existing codebase.
 - Write clear and concise code with appropriate comments.
 - Ensure your code is well-tested and does not introduce any regressions.
+- Make sure your recipe is scalable using dask.
+- Add a new .ipynb demonstrating your new recipe.
 - Document any new features or changes in the appropriate sections of the documentation.

 ### **Bug Reports and Feature Requests**